 The Pavlovian fear-conditioning paradigm depends on the association between a contiguously applied conditional cue and an unconditional aversive sensation.
 It has been unequivocally established that the plasticity in the amygdala network plays the primary role in this associative learning.
 However, the origin and pathway of the aversive signal in fear conditioning have been only poorly identified.
-We have demonstrated that transient pharmacological inactivation of the lateral parabrachial nucleus at the time of association significantly perturbs fear learning.
-We have also demonstrated that optogenetic stimulation of the axon terminals in the central amygdala, arising from parabrachial neurons delivered in association with conditional auditory cue, robustly established associative fear/threat learning, even in the absence of aversive sensory inputs.
+We have demonstrated that optogenetic "artificial" stimulation of the axon terminals in the central amygdala, arising from parabrachial neurons delivered in association with conditional auditory cue, robustly established associative fear/threat learning, even in the absence of aversive sensory inputs.
 This finding is the first to demonstrate the role of a nonthalamic nociceptive pathway in fear learning.